Wolveraptor/Discord-Community-Server/Embedded Messages/README.md

 # Embedded Messages
-Libertas vel Mors Discord community server embedded messages.
+Discord community server embedded messages.

 ## About Embedded Messages
-This README.md serves as documentation and changelog for the Libertas vel Mors Discord community server embedded messages.
+This README.md serves as documentation and changelog for my Discord community server embedded messages.

 ## Items to Note
 Icons: